 Solvent Refining Heat Pump

 The demand for lithium has significantly increased in the last few years due to a spike in the market for electric vehicles, which also compete with laptops and smartphones for lithium ion batteries.
 During the process of refining lithium for use in lithium batteries, a considerable amount of material is lost within the solvent used to coat the cathode materials during the production process.
-By reclaiming and refining degraded solvent, Tesla was able reduce waste of rare and costly chemical compounds to significantly reduce overall refining costs.
+By reclaiming and refining degraded solvent, our client was able reduce waste of rare and costly chemical compounds to significantly reduce overall refining costs.

 McKenna Engineering designed and built a closed loop refining heat pump uniquely utilizing water (R-718) as refrigerant.
 Additionally, the rejected heat was added back in as heat addition to maximize the solvent refining efficiency.